Skip to main content

 Guidelines for Evaluating Work with Digital Media in the Modern Languages (Modern Language Association’s Committee on Computers and Emerging Technologies, 2002)

-Contact Info: Foreign Languages and Literatures Department Head, (919-515-4101)
+Contact Info: World Languages and Cultures Department Head, (919-515-4101)

 1. INTRODUCTION

-2. AREAS OF FACULTY RESPONSIBILITY
+2. REALMS OF FACULTY RESPONSIBILITY

 3. GENERAL STANDARDS